jadarsie/AzureStack-QuickStart-Templates/101-vm-linux-docker-registry/README.md

 ## Key Vault configuration

 The deployment template will instruct Azure Resource Manager to drop your certificate in the virtual machine's file system.
-User credentials should be stored as secrets in the same Key Vault instance (details [here](#basic-authorization))
+User credentials should be stored as secrets in the same local Key Vault instance (details [here](#basic-authorization)) where the PFX certificate is stored.

 The snippet below creates the Key Vault resource and uploads the .pfx certificate.